pianomanx/Intel-WiFi-BT-Updater/README.md

 # Intel WiFi & Bluetooth Driver Updater

-Automated tool to download and install the latest Intel WiFi and Bluetooth drivers directly from Windows Update servers, based on information provided by Station Drivers community members.
+Automated tool to download and install the latest Intel WiFi and Bluetooth drivers directly from Windows Update servers.

 ## 🚀 Features